Drauku/ugreen.community/docs/advanced-guides/vm-folder-passthrough.md

 2. Add these two lines.
 (Assume your VM user's UID is `1000`, and UGOS expects files to be created with group "admin", which is GID `10`):

-    - NOTE: It works best if the USERNAME inside your VM matches the USERNAME in UGOS that you want having ownership of the files created inside this folder.
+    - NOTE: It works best if the USERNAME inside your VM matches the USERNAME in UGOS that you want to have ownership of the files created inside this folder.

     ```fstab
     # 1. Mount raw virtiofs to a hidden staging folder